 You can reach Lake Braies by car, by train+shuttle bus, on foot or by bicycle.

 PLEASE NOTE: Road access to Braies Valley from 10th July 2021 to 10th September 2021 is limited to public transport or cars with a valid permit to be obtained via parking booking.

 LET’S SEE HOW TO REACH LAKE BRAIES FROM VILLABASSA AND MONGUELFO:

 - by car: the interchange to Braies Valley is along the SS49 road, halfway between Villabassa/Niederdorf and Monguelfo/Welsberg.
 From here the road goes on for about 8 km until the parking site next to the lake.

-Due to the very high number of visitors during summer months, since 2020 it has become mandatory to book the parking in advance between 10/07/2020 and 10/09/2020.
-Outside the peak period the parking fee is 6€ every 3 hours, up to max 12€ per day.
+Due to the very high number of visitors during summer months, since 2020 it has become mandatory to book the parking in advance between 10th July and 10th September.
+Outside the peak period booking is not necessary and the parking fee is 6€ every 3 hours, up to max 12€ per day.

-There are 3 car parks (P1, P2, P3) with reserved and mixed spots depending on the flow of cars and RV’s.
-When parking spots sell out or with no reservation the access to the lake road is closed and one needs to leave their car further behind, for example at the Segheria-Ferrara car park (see map above).
+There are three car parking areas with reserved and mixed spots depending on the flow of cars and RV’s.
+When parking spots sell out or without reservation the access to the lake road is closed and one needs to leave their car further behind, for example at the Segheria-Ferrara car park (see map above).

 Book your parking spot at Lake Braies online here.

 - by shuttle bus taking bus n.442 from Dobbiaco/Toblach and Villabassa/Niederdorf, running from May to December.
 Or taking shuttle n.439 from Monguelfo/Welsberg, between 10th July and 10th September.
 The journey takes roughly 20-25 minutes depending on stops in the valley.

 The ticket price is 5€ one way per adult (3€ per kid, free up to 6 years), 10€ return.